The Braids Medical Practice

 OUR SERVICES

-Appointments with the Doctor can be arranged either in the practice or over the telephone as appropriate.
-We have now increased the number of appointments face-to-face with a GP and you will only be able to book a telephone appointment when the doctor does not need to exam you.
+Appointments with the Doctor can be arranged either in the practice or over the telephone.
+We have both face-to-face and phone appointments with the GP but you will only be able to book a telephone appointment when the doctor does not need to exam you.

 Appointments can book book up to six weeks in advance and if your problem is not urgent we would be grateful if you could book ahead with your usual GP.